danbetea/nst-experiments/README.md

 ### Experiment 1: by the book (under construction)

 The first experiment, a base line as it were, consists of François Chollet's long description of the Gatys et al paper as given in Section 12.3 of his book *Deep learning with Python* (second edition).
-The relevant file is the Jupyter notebook ```nst_orig_chollet_book.ipynb```.
+The relevant file is the Jupyter notebook ```notebooks/nst_orig_chollet_book.ipynb```.
 The network used in the text, and the one in the code, is the VGG19 network of Symonian and Zisserman.
 All parameters for the original run, including the number of iterations (4000) were left unchanged.
 In particular the weights for style, content, and total variation are as follows:

 $$ \alpha = 2.5 \cdot 10^{-8}, \beta = 10^{-6}, \gamma = 10^{-6}. $$